12 Top-Rated Islands in Turkey

 There are regular car ferries year-round connecting Kabatepe on the Gallipoli Peninsula with the island and a passenger-only ferry twice weekly from Çanakkale.

-Also called Alibey Island, Cunda sits just offshore from the North Aegean Coast town of Ayvalik and is linked to the mainland by a causeway.
+Also called Alibey Island, Cunda sits just offshore from the North Aegean Coast town of Ayvalık and is easily accessed from the mainland by a causeway.

 Cunda's Ottoman Greek residents were included in the Turkish-Greek population exchange of the 1920s, part of the peace treaty between the two nations.
 While they were forcibly moved to Greece, ethnic Muslims from Crete were forced to move here.